lPrimemaster/DCScan/README.md

 # DCScan
-Data acquisition and control for a Double Crystal Spectrometer All rights reserved.
+Data acquisition and control for a Double Crystal Spectrometer.
+All rights reserved.